shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 And now it's finally the time to explain the rotation of the tiles!

 After a tile has been assigned a set of connected pins, the rotation should preserve those connections.
-The rotation operation uses modulo operation, as in case with calculating neighbour tile's input pin index, but in a scale of each connection pair _(pair of input and output)_:
+The rotation operation uses modulo operation, as with calculating neighbor tile's input pin index, but on a scale of each connection pair _(a pair of input and output)_:

 {% highlight swift %}
 class Tile {